-- o the principal adverse impacts, as well as all other adverse impacts, are taken into account at the level of the Master Fund for any investment of the portfolio through the SPICE analysis and results, supplemented by the exclusion policy of Sycomore AM. - o in addition, to be eligible as a sustainable investment at the Master Fund level, any investment must comply with the PAI policy, including the principal adverse impacts.
+- The principal adverse impacts, as well as all other adverse impacts, are taken into account at the level of the Master Fund for any investment of the portfolio through the SPICE analysis and results, supplemented by the exclusion policy of Sycomore AM. - In addition, to be eligible as a sustainable investment at the Master Fund level, any investment must comply with the PAI policy, including the principal adverse impacts.